Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

 If you can get one, try listing it on [tapswap.cash](https://tapswap.cash/) for sale.
 Who knows?
 Anything can happen!

+<a name="earn-xrbf"></a>
+### Earn XRBF!

+Be sure to take advantage of all the learning tasks in this series so that you can earn some XRBF while you’re building your BCH developer profile!

+XRBF is one of the most prominent and best-performing CashTokens fungible tokens.
+XRBF holders may, in the future, be able to form a DAO to support the [Real Bitcoin Fam](https://RealBitcoinFam.com) mission of attracting and supporting new BCH builders!

+- Tutorial 1: earn up to 110 XRBF.
+- Tutorial 2: earn up to 1,000 XRBF by creating an NFT.

+Share your work in the [Panmoni Telegram](https://t.me/Panmoni/315) group and we’ll help you get the XRBF you deserve!

 <a name="heading-next"></a>
 ## Next